 CONTINUED FISCAL RESPONSIBILITY

-Our Council successfully passed a balanced budget – during the coronavirus pandemic - without utilizing reserves.
+Our Council successfully passed a balanced budget – during the coronavirus pandemic.
 While this impacted some of our services and staff, it was necessary to appropriately alter our operations where State/County restrictions were put in place.
 Essential services, such as fire and police, remain fully funded but are under evaluation for cost saving measures that will be implemented during the 2020/2021 budget year.
 Our reserves remain strong, which allowed us to financially assist our small businesses.
 Our financial stability is a direct result of fiscally responsible practices, pursuing sensible economic growth, developing new revenue opportunities, and managing our expenses prudently.
 Our budget remains conservative for the coming year with a gradual revenue recovery process in place.

 My number one priority is to ensure strong law enforcement and fire service protection, while managing contract service costs and annual increases effectively.
 Public Safety comes at a price, and our service and protection will not be compromised.
 Exploring support services to complement our law enforcement team may assist in ensuring additional outreach and safety, in a fair and equitable manner for all residents.
 We live in a safe city because of the decisions and commitment made by our City Council to protect our residents.